tape-testing/tape/readme.markdown

 Generate a new test that will be skipped over.

-## test.teardown(cb)

-Register a callback to run after the individual test has completed.
-Multiple registered teardown callbacks will run in order.
-Useful for undoing side effects, closing network connections, etc.

 ## test.onFinish(fn)

 The onFinish hook will get invoked when ALL `tape` tests have finished right before `tape` is about to print the test summary.